 Notes: Look for either Nick Watkins or Devin Butler to flip sides and work behind Luke in August Camp should Keivarae Russell return as projected.
 Butler has been primarily a right cornerback dating back through last August camp.

 Nickel: Matthias Farley, Connor Cavalaris

-Notes: Farley intermittently starred in the role last season though he also struggled downfield in coverage vs. quality passing attacks.
-Cavalaris has filled many roles in the secondary since the outset of 2012 including working as a starter in kickoff coverage.
-The former walk-on is expected to be a fifth-year competitor for the Irish next fall, scholarship or otherwise.
+Notes: Cavalaris has filled many roles in the secondary since the outset of 2012 including working as a starter in kickoff coverage (the lone exception being removed for a bit due to concussion.)
+The former walk-on will likely be a fifth-year competitor for the Irish next fall, scholarship or otherwise.